 History & Mission

-They gave their new college the name of Iona, after a small island located in the Inner Hebrides just off the west coast of Scotland.
+They gave their new institution the name of Iona, after a small island located in the Inner Hebrides just off the west coast of Scotland.
 It was on this tiny island, in 563, where the Irish monk Saint Columba established an abbey from which missionaries went forth to teach and evangelize.

 The island of Iona became a center for faith and learning, which contributed significantly to the religious and cultural development of Western Europe.
-As did the monks of St. Columba’s time, Iona College’s founders believed in giving students the best secular training while educating the “whole person” – mind, heart and spirit.
+As did the monks of St. Columba’s time, Iona University’s founders believed in giving students the best secular training while educating the “whole person” – mind, heart and spirit.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Website at http://www.benefits.va.gov/gibill.